strapi/strapi/docs/3.0.0-beta.x/guides/custom-data-response.md

 # Custom data response

-In this guide we will see how you can customize the data of your APIs responnses.
+In this guide we will see how you can customize your API's response..

 ## Introduction